yvelikova/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 Policy promotion steps:

-1. Policy developer edits configuration and deploys in development environment via Policy Studio.
+1. Policy developer edits configuration and deploys it in the development environment via Policy Studio.
-2. Test the polices in development environment.
+2. Test the policies in the development environment.
 3. Enable the display of configuration settings that are assigned for environmentalization in Policy Studio.
 4. Open **Window > Preferences > Environmentalization** in the main menu, and select **Allow environmentalization of fields**.
 5. Policy developers environmentalize environment-specific settings.
 For example:
     * **URL**, **User Name**, and **Password** fields in a Default Database Connection